 DR PAVLÍNA KAŠPAROVÁ is an Academic Coordinator at The Cambridge Centre for Christianity Worldwide and a Research Associate with The Margaret Beaufort Institute of Theology.
 Her research interest is in applying art practice for theological scholarship.
 As a practising artist, she combines practice-based research methods and theological reflection to observe and test the human’s ability to understand, express and share knowledge outside of the linguistic frameworks.
 Her PhD thesis on Art as a Living Theology: Exploring Artist’s Vocation introduced a methodology of ‘theological visualisation’ which equips theologians as well as ministers and pastoral leaders with a creative approach to theology and religious practices.
 Ultimately, this approach can be applied by any practising believers to communicate their religious experience within and outside their traditions and cultures.

-DR CHEE-CHIEW LEE is Associate Professor of New Testament and Senior Dean of Programme Development and Dean of Advanced Studies at Singapore Bible College.
+DR CHEE-CHIEW LEE is Professor of New Testament and Vice-Principal of Academic Affairs at Singapore Bible College.
 She teaches courses in research writing, hermeneutics and New Testament at the graduate and postgraduate levels.
 Her passion is studying the Word of God and sharing its life-transforming message to help people face the challenges of our times by living the Word.
 As such, the channels of her sharing, in both English and Chinese, include publishing her research (through books and articles) and ministering to churches (through pulpit ministry, seminars, podcasts and Sunday school series).